sisby-folk/switchy/README.md

 This mod is primarily motivated by improving accessibility for [plural systems](https://morethanone.info).<br/>
 ❓ Check out [Plural Respect](https://pluralrespect.neocities.org).

-### Fabric?

-Switchy is inescapably a plural mod.
-It's motivated and maintained by a plural system.

-Unlike the Quilt development community, the fabric development community is not safe for plural systems.
-Try moving your modlist to Quilt/QSL!

 ### Afterword

 All mods are built on the work of many others.